tomharvey/cdk-dev-instance/README.md

 The instance will have AdministratorAccess to your AWS account, so any user accessing the instance will be able to make Admin level API calls.

+##### To delete

+When you're finished you can run `cdk destroy` to remove all the resources.

+This will delete the volume, so make sure you push any work to GitHub, S3 or some other persistent storage.

 ### Connecting with AWS Session Manager
 To connect to the instance you can use AWS's Session Manager